 We don’t have plastic bottles here anymore, but if you do have access, this method makes a nice lure trap that you can empty and reuse.
 Slugs go in after the lure, and find it hard to get out.
 Boom.

-As for the lure, dry animal-safe pellets aren’t used at our place, but if you want to go that way, this method means they are less likely to go moldy, less accessible to other animals, and you don’t need as many.
+As for the lure, dry pellets aren’t used at our place, but if you want to go that way, this method means they are less likely to go moldy, less accessible to other animals, and you don’t need as many.
 See below for more about pellets.

 A glass jar buried to near top, with a rain cover to keep the lure undiluted, and keep temperature slug-friendly near the trap.
 The liquid lure is yeast-based.
 Beer, watered down vegemite, or a yeast/sugar/flour/water mix.
 There are heaps of recipes online if you choose this method.
 Search ‘slug yeast trap’.
 You do need to check and empty these every three or so days, otherwise the yeasty dead slug mix will mold and turn yucko.